 Free Collaborative Webinar

-You are invited to join us for a collaborative webinar on May 14th, 2025, at 2:00 PM EDT featuring Gwen Reed, MS, RN, CNE, Nurse Educator at Gillette College.
+Join us for a free collaborative webinar featuring Gwen Reed, MS, RN, CNE, Nurse Educator at Gillette College.
 Get insights into effective strategies for grading student performance in simulation, learn what students are saying about their experiences, and explore the future of simulation in healthcare education.
-Don’t miss the chance to participate in a live Q&A and gain actionable knowledge to inspire your own initiatives.
-Register now!
+Gain actionable knowledge to inspire your own initiatives.
+Request access!

 In this webinar, you will learn: